How to manage an application’s base image#

-Your base image should include the runtime environment(s) you need for your application, such as an appropriate version of Python.
+Whatever base image is used in an application should include the runtime environment(s) you need for your application, such as an appropriate version of Python.

 Specify the base image in the

 Or to use the official Python 3.9 image from Docker:

 Pin images to a particular version#